jellyfin/jellyfin-mpv-shim/README.md

 Please note the following issues with controlling SyncPlay:
  - The desktop client can join SyncPlay groups from the web app's menu, but not create them.
- - If you attempt to create a group from the web app's menu, it will break SyncPlay for all users until you close the client or leave the invalid group.
-(Issue: https://github.com/iwalton3/jellyfin-mpv-shim/issues/107)
+ - If you attempt to create a group from the web app's menu, it will break SyncPlay for all users until you close the client or leave the invalid group. ([Link to Issue.](https://github.com/iwalton3/jellyfin-mpv-shim/issues/107))
  - If you attempt to join a SyncPlay group when casting to MPV Shim, it will play the media but it will not activate SyncPlay.
      - You can, however, proceed to activate SyncPlay using the menu within MPV.
  - If you would like to create a group or join a group for currently playing media, use menu within MPV.